jmdtanalyst/MSC_DA_CA1/README.md

     Push your branch to your forked repository.
     Create a pull request to merge your changes into this repository.

-Please note: This project is still under development.
+Just so you know, this project is still under development.